keepthekeep/KeepTheKeep/index.md

 #### v1.1.5

-Fixed:
+- Fixed 'Remove Ads' button not working
-- 'Remove Ads' not working on iOS
+- Improved legibility in the crafting panel

 #### v1.1.4